By James Makela, Certified Six Sigma Master Blackbelt, BAM, ASET

 Seek Expertise (Willing to Wait): 95% of the time the outcome was OK.

-So just how much confidence do we need to have in our resolutions of ambiguity?
+So just how much confidence do we need to have in our ambiguity reduction?

 IT DEPENDS ON THE CONSEQUENCES OF BEING WRONG!

 You fly to Las Vegas and upon leaving the aircraft; the flight attendant

 tells you, “playing the number 23 on the Roulette table at Bambi’s Casino

 pays off 95% of the time.”
 You go by Bambi’s Casino and plunk down $20 on number 23 and feel OK with the possible outcome.
 Of course if the reality of your decision is success – you love it.
 If reality of your decision is failure – you may be disappointed; but carry on without too much impact.